awsdocs/amazon-ecs-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 Task definition IAM policies do not support resource\-level permissions, but the following IAM policy allows a user to register, list, and describe task definitions:

+If you use the new console, you must add `CloudFormation: CreateStack` as an `Action`\.

 ```
 {
   "Version": "2012-10-17",